 Leslie C. Griffin

 Dr. Leslie C. Griffin is the William S. Boyd Professor of Law at the University of Nevada, Las Vegas, William S. Boyd School of Law.
 Professor Griffin, who teaches constitutional law, is known for her interdisciplinary work in law and religion.
 She holds a Ph.D. in Religious Studies from Yale University and a J.D. from Stanford Law School.
 She is author of the Foundation Press casebook, Law and Religion: Cases and Materials, editor of Law and Religion: Cases in Context, and author of numerous articles and book chapters about law, religion, politics and ethics.
-Her most recent law review article, The Sins of Hosanna-Tabor, about the Supreme Court’s recent First Amendment decision, will be published by the Indiana Law Journal.
+Her most recent law review article, The Sins of Hosanna-Tabor, appeared in the Indiana Law Journal, 88 Ind.
+L.J.
+981 (2013).

 Other publications include How Smith Protects Women’s Equality, 32 Cardozo L. Rev. 1831 (2011); Religion and the Courts 1790-1947, in Cambridge History of Religions In America (S. J. Stein, ed., 2012); Fighting the New Wars of Religion: The Need for a Tolerant First Amendment, 62 Maine L. Rev. 23 (2010) and Good Catholics Should Be Rawlsian Liberals, 5 Southern Cal.
 Interdisc.
 L.J.
 297 (1997).